Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Introduction

 In this work, we take a semi-empirical approach to understand the origin of overmassive BHs in the early Universe.
 We analyze galaxies from the \thzoom simulations \citep{Kannan:2025aa}, which are high-resolution simulations with a state-of-the-art resolved interstellar medium (ISM) model.
 Importantly, the \thzoom simulations do not include a live BH model, so we calculate the expected BH masses for each galaxy assuming that the local $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation is fundamental.
 Using this assumption, we aim to investigate, even without any input BH physics, whether overmassive BHs naturally arise from the evolution of the $M_\mathrm{\ast}$–$M_\mathrm{dyn}$ relation.
 We show that overmassive BHs result from standard galaxy formation physics and a fundamental $M_\mathrm{BH}$–$M_\mathrm{dyn}$ relation, which has important implications for the early co-evolution of galaxies and their BHs.

 This work is organized as follows.
-In Section~\ref{sec:Methods} we outline the \thzoom simulations and our method to calculate BH masses.
-In Section~\ref{sec:Overmassive black holes}, we show the predicted distribution of BH masses and how they relate to the baryonic and dark content of galaxies.
-Finally, in Section~\ref{sec:Discussion and Conclusions} we present our main conclusions.
+In Section~\ref{sec:Methods} we outline the \thzoom simulations and method to calculate BH masses.
+In Section~\ref{sec:Overmassive black holes}, we show the BH mass distribution and its relation to baryonic and dark matter fractions.
+In Section~\ref{sec:Discussion and Conclusions} we present our conclusions.